just1103/Swift_Syntax/Swift Language Guide & Reference.md

     } // This will report a compile-time error.
     ```

     To make a switch with a single case that matches both "a" and "A", combine the two values into a compound case.
-For readability, a compound case can also be written over multiple lines.

     ```swift
     let anotherCharacter: Character = "a"